 Sean Payne and his Cyanotic project appear to have moved, like so many others nowadays, to shorter albums (eight tracks and thirty minutes is becoming a norm), but here it just increases the impact.
-This is the best Cyanotic album in years, a thumping power permeates it that relishes pushing the dial into the red, as it deals with a subject Cyanotic are the specialists on – dealing with saturation of information, as well as over-consumption, in the internet age.
-The songs are accordingly dense, dancefloor-friendly monsters in many cases, eschewing some of the experiments with ambient sounds that have preoccupied the latter parts of some Cyanotic releases of late, and the impact as a result is striking.
+This is the best Cyanotic album in years, a thumping power permeates it that relishes pushing the dial into the red, as it deals with a subject Cyanotic are the specialists on – dealing with the saturation of information, as well as over-consumption, in the internet age.
+The songs are accordingly dense, dancefloor-friendly monsters in many cases, eschewing some of the experiments with ambient sounds that have preoccupied the latter parts of some Cyanotic releases of late, and the impact, as a result, is striking.
 Strap in and prepare for the (excellent) onslaught of bass, tech-synths and industrial.

 /Young God Records

 Another year, another sprawling Swans double-album?
 Well, yes and no. Michael Gira ended the last phase of Swans a couple of years ago, presumably wondering where exactly he could take them along the route he’d chosen (which had got to the point of half-hour long songs and punishing live shows).
-Fast-forward two years, and he’s back, leading a veritable army of contributors – indeed at points Gira is barely involved with some songs – but it certainly still sounds like Swans.
+Fast-forward two years, and he’s back, leading a veritable army of contributors – indeed at points, Gira is barely involved with some songs – but it certainly still sounds like Swans.
 But this is the darker, more contemplative Swans of the early nineties, in many respects, with some gorgeous laments and ballads, but these are juxtaposed with some of the brutal rhythmic repetition of recent times, too.
 As we near forty years since Swans first emerged from the mire of the early-eighties New York scene, it is remarkable that Gira still has so much to say – and so much still worth listening to.
 Probably my favourite Swans album since The Great Annihilator.

 /Ten Thousand Hours